Abhi050200/Static-Website-Project/README.md

 ## Overview
 This project is a simple static website designed to demonstrate the use of HTML, CSS, and JavaScript.
-It can be hosted using web servers like Apache2, Nginx, or any static hosting service.
+It can be hosted using web servers like Apache2, Nginx.

 ## Directory Structure
 ```